P0302 – Meaning, Causes, Symptoms, & Fixes

 - Use FIXD to scan your vehicle to verify P0302 is the only code present.
 If other codes are present, they must be addressed first.

 - Check the condition of your spark plugs and spark plug wires.
 If your vehicle is equipped with individual coil packs instead of spark plug wires, start by removing the cylinder 2 coil and swapping it with the cylinder number 4 coil.
-If the misfire moved to cylinder number 4, then you have determined that the coil pack is faulty and needs replacement.
+If the misfire moved to cylinder number 4 (P0304), then you have determined that the coil pack is faulty and needs replacement.
+You can do the same test with the spark plug, i.e., move cylinder 2 plugs to say cylinder 3 and if the misfire is now P0303 then the plugs are at fault.
 Replace spark plugs and spark plug wires/ignition coil packs if needed and recheck for misfires.
+(How to identify a fouled spark plug, How to test spark plug wires, How to gap spark plugs, How to replace spark plugs, How to swap ignition coils).

 - Broken valve spring